 A polarizer filter enhances colours and reduces glare by reducing and redirecting "polarized" light.
 This allows you to see right through it.
 Imagine you are looking at someone sitting in their car.
 Your view is normally hindered by all the reflections on the glass.

 Polarizers will reduce these reflections, if used at the right angle, and allow you to see right through the window.
 The same principle works with practically invisible light reflected from airborne water particles allowing the deep, rich colours of the sky to shine through.

 Try shooting with one on a sunny beach scene for example.
 The reflection on the sea is also diminished giving rich colours in the sky and a clear surface to the water.
 The differences are quite amazing.

 I do a lot of travel photography and use a polarizer filter a lot of the time.
 It really over-emphasizes the richness of colours which is what you see on all of those shiny, glossy holiday magazines!

-60th/sec F8 ISO 100 – The use of a polarizer filter here has removed the reflections from the water entirely and enriched the colour saturation overall.
+The use of a polarizer filter above has removed the reflections from the water entirely and enriched the colour saturation overall.

-For an incredibly in-depth and scientific explanation of polarizing filters, follow this link:
+And for an incredibly in-depth and scientific explanation of polarizing filters, follow this link: Polarizers in Detail.